DirectX 9 is an application designed to keep your Windows computer running and display graphically intense files and programs.

 Most games and applications will require you to run DirectX, at least a version of it.
 DirectX 9 is one of the earliest versions of this application.
-It will help you get the most out of your hardware and make it optimized for running intense programs, games, as well as files that are graphically difficult.
-This includes images, 3D animations, audio, and much more.
+It will help you get the most out of your hardware and optimize it for running intense programs, games, and graphically difficult files.